ncbi/CF-random_software/README.md

 The name of conda environment would be the installed directory.
 ```
 conda activate <your localfolabfold environment>
+** examples of generated localcolabfold name would be "our installed directory"/localcolabfold/colabfold-conda
 conda env update --file CF-random.yml --prune
 ```